SalesforceLabs/Govuk-GDS-Components/README.md

  - The first part of this url is the community url that can be used to open the VisualForce landing community
  - Replace gdsdemo with gdslanding in the url and paste to your browser URL bar

+**Note:** Unauthenticated access to the experience is only supported in Spring '21 and greater.

 ## Configure Theme CSS (optional)